El Al Airlines board approves purchase of smaller rival Israir

-JERUSALEM Flag carrier El Al Israel Airlines (ELAL.TA) said on Sunday its board approved a plan by its Sun d'Or unit to buy smaller rival Israir from IDB Tourism.
+JERUSALEM (Reuters) - Flag carrier El Al Israel Airlines (ELAL.TA) said on Sunday its board approved a plan by its Sun d'Or unit to buy smaller rival Israir from IDB Tourism.

 Sun d'Or, which flies to 17 destinations in France, Italy, Switzerland, Greece and elsewhere in Europe, will pay up to $24 million for Israir.
 IDB Tourism will also receive a 25 percent stake in Sun d'Or.